Solo-Safari-Review/update-review-database/README.md

 # update-review-database
-This code was used to get all of the recent reviews from Google Maps
+This code was used to get all of the recent reviews from Google Maps using Selenium library